-This week, McDonald’s acquired a big data startup for $300 million this week.
+This week, McDonald’s acquired a big data startup for $300 million.
 It’s common for Amazon and other ecommerce companies to purchase technology and continue licensing the service to others, but that’s not what happened here.

 What did happen?
 One of the largest food companies in the world took a massive step towards becoming a big data technology leader by purchasing a data startup.
 They plan to use their new technology for the improvement of their own operations and their own customer experience.